claire-era/pevar-v0.1_runnable/README.md

 * `data_information.txt` - csv file containing the information of the HapMap file (strictly hardcoded)
 * `pedigree_file.txt` - csv file containing the groupings of the HapMap file (strictly hardcoded)

-The python script is hardcoded,
 Output: Group files are __currently__ stored inside the current directory.
 Refreshing the folder will yield the group separated files. \
 Important: If the python file will be run again, delete `DATAFRAME.hmp.txt` before executing the file.
 Failure to do this step will result to errors.

 ### Execution of Commands
-Step 1: Preprocessing - Split the whole combined file into separate individual files.
+Step 1: Preprocessing - Split the whole combined file into separate individual files.\
 $ `python PREPROCESS_FILES.py` </br>

 Step 2: Run PEVAR to all of the separated files.
-Append results to results_verbose.log.
+Append results to results_verbose.log.\
 $ `for %f in (*) do ( java -jar pevar_v1.jar %f pedigree_file.txt ) >> results_verbose.log` </br>

-Step 3: Run against precision checks.
+Step 3: Process output file for readibility.\
 $ `python process_output.py >> results_non_verbose.txt`

 Where `results_non_verbose.txt` contains the recall and precision values of the program.